nazaninzareirad/quantun_neural_network/README.md

 # Optical Recognition of Handwritten Digits - Quantum GAN

 This repository contains a PyTorch implementation of a Quantum Generative Adversarial Network (QGAN) designed to generate handwritten digits based on the Optical Recognition of Handwritten Digits Dataset.
-For a more in depth description of the model's architecture refer to the report file.

 ## Overview